SvetlanaRedkina/Data-Manipulation-with-Regex/README.md

   align="right"
   src="readme logo.png"
   style="width: 130px; height: 130px">
-# Data Manipulation with RegEx
+## Data Manipulation with RegEx

-Regex, or Regular Expressions, is an amazing sequence of characters that comes in handy when we need quickly retrieve data

-I wanted to learn how to filter out data efficiently using RegEx in MySQL, so I came with the idea of this project
+Regex, or Regular Expressions, is an amazing sequence of characters that comes in handy when we need quickly retrieve data.
+I wanted to learn how to filter out data efficiently using RegEx in MySQL, so I came up with an idea of this project.

-## Authors

-- [@svetlana_redkina](https://github.com/SvetlanaRedkina)

-## Project structure
+### Project structure

-- CustomerInfo.sql contains a table CustomerInfo
+- *CustomerInfo.sql* contains a table CustomerInfo.
 I import the dataset from Customers.csv.
-Otherwise, it would be rather tiresome to insert values into CustomersInfo table

-  Screenshot_CustomerInfo_MySQL_Import.png shows how CustomerInfo table looks in MySQL after I have imported the values into it
+Otherwise, it would be rather tiresome to insert values into CustomersInfo table. *Screenshot_CustomerInfo_MySQL_Import.png* shows how CustomerInfo table looks like in MySQL after I have imported the values into it.

-- CustomerInfo.sql is the core of the Project
+- *CustomerInfo.sql* is the core of the Project.
 It contains 16 problems.
-I use Regex to solve each problem in order to illustrate how useful Regex can be in data sorting

-  Please, note that there might be other ways to solve the problems
+I use Regex to solve each problem in order to illustrate how useful Regex can be in data sorting.
+Please, note that there might be other ways to solve the problems.

+Authors

+- [@svetlana_redkina](https://github.com/SvetlanaRedkina)

-## Honest feedback
+Honest feedback

 If you have any feedback, please reach out to me at sveta.hq@gmail.com